Call The Co-operative Bank

 Man washing car

-If you choose not to use your own adviser, The Co-operative Bank can put you in touch with a specialist team of equity release advisers - The Retirement Lending Advisers.
-Unlike many other similar services, if you use The Retirement Lending Advisers, a separate company who only advise on Legal & General's Lifetime Mortgages, they won't charge you an advice fee.
+You can speak to your own financial adviser or alternatively, The Co-operative Bank can put you in touch with The Retirement Lending Advisers.
+They're not part of Legal & General, they're a separate company who only advise on our Lifetime Mortgages.
+They won't charge you an advice fee.

-As members of the Equity Release Council, you can have complete confidence in Legal & General’s Lifetime Mortgages.
+As we're a member of the Equity Release Council, you can have complete confidence in Legal & General’s Lifetime Mortgages.

-With a lifetime mortgage, you could pay off your existing residential mortgage and stop your monthly mortgage repayments.
+With a lifetime mortgage, you could pay off your outstanding residential mortgage.

 Day to day, a lifetime mortgage could help you enjoy a better quality of retirement.

-We charge interest on the total loan plus any interest already charged.
-This means the amount you owe grows quickly, and reduces the equity left in the property and the value of any inheritance.
+For both our products, we charge interest on the loan plus any unpaid interest already added.
+This means the amount you owe will increase quickly over time, reducing an inheritance and the equity left in your home.
+If you give the money away the recipient may have to pay inheritance tax.

 View more FAQs

-Your lifetime mortgage would be a new loan with Legal & General, and must be used to repay your existing mortgage with The Co-operative Bank.
-It is a condition of your lifetime mortgage that the money released is used to immediately pay off your interest only mortgage in full.
+Your lifetime mortgage would be a new loan with Legal & General, and must be used to repay your outstanding mortgage with The Co-operative Bank.
+It is a condition of your lifetime mortgage that the money released is used to immediately pay off your interest-only mortgage in full.

 Legal & General Home Finance Limited is authorised and regulated by the Financial Conduct Authority.